gandh122-droid/CIA-MIS-Website-Project/README.md

     <div class="two-col">
       <div>
         <h3>Our Mission</h3>
-        <p>The Consumer Insights & Analytics (CIA) program at the Carlson School of Management is a premier experiential learning opportunity that connects undergraduate students with real-world consumer research challenges.</p>
+        <p>The Consumer Insights & Analytics (CIA) program at the Labovitz School of Business is a premier experiential learning opportunity that connects undergraduate students with real-world consumer research challenges.</p>
         <p>Students work in teams on semester-long projects with corporate partners, applying research methodologies, data analysis, and strategic thinking to deliver actionable insights.</p>
         <p>Since its founding, the program has partnered with industry leaders including General Mills, Target, Best Buy, 3M, Land O'Lakes, and many more.
 Our alumni network spans top consumer packaged goods companies, consulting firms, and tech organizations.</p>
       </div>